-Outcome(s) Output(s) empowers communities at grass root level 1.2 To and roservic 1.3 To issues 1.4.
-Lo To enable cities and towns in the Province to become these of economic growth to create efficient mechanisms for governance of urban the rural areas that can facilitate the flow of goods and ces.
-To address inter-jurisdictional and intra-jurisdictional test between cities, towns and villages.
-Local government/bodies supported for building ired infrastructure for effective service delivery
+Outcome(s) Output(s) 1.
+Sustainable and effective local government system that empowers communities at grass root level 1.1 To enable cities and towns in the Province to become engines of economic growth 1.2 To create efficient mechanisms for governance of urban and rural areas that can facilitate the flow of goods and services 1.
+3 To address inter-jurisdictional and intra-jurisdictionalissues between cities, towns and villages1.4.
+Local government/bodies supported for building required infrastructure for effective service delivery